 Ah, Richard Feynman.
 Doesn’t he look mischievous in this picture?
 I met him in Isla Mujeres in Mexico.
 This American couple introduced me to “Surely you’re joking, Mr. Feynman.”
 Ever since I became so curious in life because of his curiosity.
 He’s so contagious.
 I could easily “pick” him up anytime, that is, the book.

 Maximilian Maria Kolbe – He’s a new guy in the block from Poland.
-We were supposed to visit Nazi German concentration camp of Auschwitz, but due to flooding, we didn’t make it.
+We were supposed to visit the Nazi German concentration camp of Auschwitz, but due to flooding, we didn’t make it.
 This is a bit morbid, but I want to know what he thinks of Adolf Hitler.
 Definitely, I do not, I repeat, do not wish to spend time with Adolf!.

-My poor Bernadette.
+Poor Bernadette.
 Somehow I really did not like her at first when I was at Lourdes in Oct 2012 pilgrimage.
 She’s a bit whinny for my taste.
 But, this is a big BUT, when I stayed overnight at her place at Espace Bernadette where she died, I had a change of heart.
 To date, I still don’t know what it is.
 Yes, that’s the gravatar I am using.
 I am beginning to feel so fondly of her just having her presence as I write the Daily Prompt.
 My hope in the future is to spend more time in Espace Bernadette in Nevers.
 And she can tell me her favourite massage “Every human being is precious in the eyes of God”.